Applies to: Exchange Server 2013

 - Outlook Anywhere server settings

 When a user's Exchange information is changed, Outlook automatically reconfigures the user's profile using the Autodiscover service.
-For example, if a user's mailbox is moved or the client can't connect to the user's mailbox or to available Exchange features, Outlook will contact the Autodiscover service and automatically update the user's profile to include the information that's required to connect to the mailbox and Exchange features.
+For example, if a user's mailbox is moved or the client can't connect to the user's mailbox or available Exchange features, Outlook contacts the Autodiscover service.
+It automatically updates the user's profile to include the information required to connect to the mailbox and Exchange features.